 - All other transaction types are detailed in the New Stock Transaction section described above.

 - Location – where the inventory transaction originated.

-- Qty Ordered – the number of items added to the purchase order.
+- Ordered – the number of items added to the stock transaction.

-- Qty IN – reflects the movement of any item into the specified location
+- In – reflects the movement of any item into the specified location

-- Qty Out – shows the removal of the product from a specific location
+- Out – shows the removal of the product from a specific location

-- – click the info image to display any memos entered during the transaction
+- – Click the info icon to display any memos entered during the transaction